Code-Institute-Submissions/KrouTm-RockPaperScissorsLizardSpock_JuneResub/README.md

 MAKE YOUR CHOICE:

-- This sentence changes after the movements are made, through JavaScript code, the sentence can tell if the user crashed or lost the computer.
+- This sentence changes after the movements are made, through JavaScript code, the sentence can tell if the user beats or lost to the computer.
-- The phrase is kind of boring, it informs the player in a tedious way, I wish I had thought of a better way to bring this to the user.
+- The phrase is kind of boring, it informs the player in a tedious way, I would like I had thought of a better way to show it to the user.
 I imagine the player wouldn't find it fun to read phrases like these hahaha.
-The sentence changes whenever the result of the bid made is different from the previous one, but with more time available I could have saved it for the code to detect when the game ends and show a sentence on the screen informing the user that the game is and also adding and comparing each player's points and determining who has the most points is the winner.
+The sentence changes whenever the result is different from the previous one.

+YOU LOST & YOU WON

+- It's just a sentence that appears at the end of the game saying if the user won or lost adding up the total points of each one.

 BUGS AND SETTINGS

 1. The first bug as I mentioned above, is the infinite points option, I hope you understand that I could have written a more rational option, but I didn't think it was necessary and decided to keep it.
 It was easier to test my codes with this option available.

-2. The second problem which is not necessarily a bug or bug, but something that could be improved, is the phrase "Take your pick:", it would take much longer for me to find a better and clearer way to bring updates to the user of how the game is proceeding.
-I would like to add something that the user doesn't need to read, it can be a demo image or a visual action, and the fact that the player has to declare himself a winner or a loser since the code doesn't warn when the game ends and who won or lost in the game. round.
+2. The second problem which is not necessarily a bug or bug, but something that could be improved, is the phrase "Make your choice:", I would like to add something that the user doesn't need to read.

-4. If the user presses the button (Font Awesome icons) many times and too fast consecutively, the points or the hand animation would not work as they should, some points will not be added for not having had "time enough", then the user will not know why the PC or the user himself earned points, the code waits for all the animation to be done to show the points and I didn't write any way to prevent the user from pressing the button like that.
+3. If the user presses the button (Font Awesome icons) many times and too fast consecutively, the points or the hand animation would not work as they should, some points will not be added for not having had "time enough", then the user will not know why the PC or the user himself earned points, the code waits for all the animation to be done to show the points and I didn't write any way to prevent the user from pressing the button like that.

+4. Although there is a phrase that states whether the user won or the PC, the phrase only appears if the user clicks on the icons again.

-3. These were the main errors I have at the moment (besides the appearance of the site that could be infinitely better), but with the basic knowledge I already have in Python, I didn't have great difficulties in understanding and writing the code.
+5. These were the main errors I have at the moment (besides the appearance of the site that could be infinitely better), but with the basic knowledge I already have in Python, I didn't have great difficulties in understanding and writing the code.
 JS has some differences like having 3 types of variables, the way you call a variable and how you connect the three files (HTML, CSS and JS) was a challenge at first but it works like if, elif, else, def and random Python and JS functions are similar just written differently so to speak.